smucclaw/eu-ai-act/act.md

 2. The risk management system shall consist of a continuous iterative process run throughout the entire lifecycle of a high-risk AI system, requiring regular systematic updating.
 It shall comprise the following steps:

-    a.  identification and analysis of the known and foreseeable risks most likely to occur to health, safety and fundamental rights in view of the intended purpose of the high-risk AI system ;
+    a.  identification and analysis of the known and foreseeable risks most likely to occur to health, safety and fundamental rights in view of the intended purpose of the high- risk AI system ;

     b.